-Objective of Quality Control:
+The objective of Quality Control:

 - Ensuring conformance to standard during manufacturing and product delivery.

-- Quality evaluation of incoming materials, bought out parts (BOP) and work in process (WIP).
+- Quality evaluation of incoming materials bought out parts (BOP) and work in process (WIP).

 - Reducing scrap, rework & other losses.

-- Reducing inspection cost and customer complaints.
+- Reducing inspection costs and customer complaints.

 Misconception about Quality Control: